hossfahad/Coin-and-Change-Calculator/README.md

 Update 7/26 - Major bug fixes for the change in transaction.

 Update 8/6 - I have added the coin functionality, though I am having a light difficulty in printing in to the user.
+Update 8/6 - I have fixed getting the output to receive correct change from the biggest coin to smallest.